kapilt/contentmirror/ore.contentmirror/trunk/ore/contentmirror/readme.txt

 A caveat to using containment, is that filtering containers, will cause contained mirrored content to appear as orphans/root objects.

+Containment hiearchies can be queried either via the adjancency tree model using join depth to control the number of levels fetched in a single query, or via a path prefix query against the portal relative path on a content node.

+  >>> schema.fromUID( subfolder.UID() ).path
+  u'root/subfolder'

 Delete operations on a container, cascade down to all contained content.
 Test note, demonstrating this requires usage of a database with foreign key action support ( for cascade operators ), but the default test database is sqlite